 “I intend to help my sisters learn to love slam and to express themselves through this art,” she says.
 “This is our biggest fight.”

 For the moment, Déby’s government is focused on controlling the narrative in the mainstream media.
 Apart from the country’s only news agency, the government also subsidizes the daily Le Progrès in exchange for its support, and it owns the biweekly L’Info, according to Freedom House.
-Two private newspapers have loyal readerships, but few reach beyond the capital.
+Two private newspapers have loyal readerships, but few copies reach beyond the capital.
 The government owns the largest TV channel, Télé Tchad.
 And though freedom of expression is guaranteed in the constitution, security agencies have frequently arrested journalists.
 In comparison, slam poets have so far not drawn much government attention, says Croquemort.
 But the clampdown on traditional media serves as a pointer to the coming challenges for slam poets as their audiences — and impact — grow and begin to rival the press.
 Already, they’re not immune from government action.

 Earlier this year, activists and human rights groups staged a protest in the country’s capital against austerity measures introduced to satisfy the terms of a recent $312 million bailout deal approved by the International Monetary Fund.
 On Jan.
 29, nearly 60 protesters were arrested, according to local news reports — including a member of the activist group Au Nom Du Respect (ANDUR), whose spokesperson is Ray’s Kim.
 Days later, after denouncing the government’s crackdown in a press conference, the artist was briefly forced underground to avoid arrest.
 But with about 6,000 Facebook followers and multiple invitations to perform beyond his own borders, the 2016 Chad Cup of Slam Poetry winner won’t be silenced anytime soon.